Migrate data from PolarDB-X 2.0 to Tablestore

 After the configuration is complete, read and select Data Transmission Service (Pay-as-you-go) Service Terms.

-Click Buy and Start, and in the OK dialog box that appears, click OK.
+Click Buy and Start.
+In the OK dialog box that appears, click OK.

-If the migration instance includes an incremental migration task, it does not stop automatically, and the incremental migration task continues to run.
-While the incremental migration task is running normally, the Status of the instance is Running.
+If the migration task includes incremental migration, it does not stop automatically.
+The incremental migration task continues to run.
+While the incremental migration task is running, the Status of the task is Running.

 Verify the result.